-A cast-iron skillet can help you reheat your cold fried chicken if there’s no air fryer, oven, or microwave in your house.
+A cast-iron griddle and skillet can help you reheat your cold fried chicken if there’s no air fryer, oven, or microwave in your house.

 The interior of the chicken is already cooked, and the performance of cast iron will give a decently crisp exterior.
 Wait a moment before firing up your stove.

 Wait until the chickens come down to normal temperature and then follow these steps-

 - Fill your skillet with frying oil and let the oil reach 300°.

 - Set your stove fire to medium-high

 - Place the leftover into oil and cook for 2 min.

 - Flip them and cook for another 2 min.

 - Take out the chickens and set them on a wire rack for 3 minutes.